When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

+Another way to enforce this policy is to work with an existing defense such as the incentive method proposed in \cite{gan2016secure} to re-weight the corresponding nodes, thus the suspicious nodes can be discouraged and suppressed.

-\subsubsection{Balancing Effectiveness and Complexity}
+\subsubsection{Balancing effectiveness and complexity}

 It is worth noting that in order to achieve the objective defined in Eq. \eqref{Eq:framework}, we have to consider all possible subsets in $\mathcal X$.
-It becomes computationally cumbersome to enforce the full influence-limiting policy on a cooperative spectrum sensing network with a large number of nodes, as the total number of subsets in $\mathcal X$ with $n$ nodes is $\sum^{n}_{k=1} {n \choose k}$.
+However, it will be computationally cumbersome to enforce the full influence-limiting policy on a cooperative spectrum sensing network with a large number of nodes, as the total number of subsets in $\mathcal X$ with $n$ nodes is $\sum^{n}_{k=1} {n \choose k}$.

-Therefore, we provide a more realistic strategy to reduce the complexity of the influence-limiting policy.
-We introduce a parameter $\eta, 0 < \eta \leq n$ in the influence-limiting policy and consider limiting the influence of any subset which has no more than $\eta$ elements.
-For example, $\eta=1$ means that we perform influence-limiting policy only on individual nodes inside the network and $\eta = n$ means a full scale influence-limiting policy that evaluate on all possible combinations of $\mathcal X_{\text{sub}}$.
-Through adjusting the value of $\eta$, we can balance the complexity of the influence-limiting policy and the effectiveness against a potential attack.
+We provide a practical strategy to reduce the complexity of the influence-limiting policy.
+We introduce a parameter $\eta, 0 < \eta \leq n$, in the influence-limiting policy and consider limiting the influence of any subset which has no more than $\eta$ nodes.
+For example, $\eta=1$ means that we perform the influence-limiting policy only on each individual node inside the network and $\eta = n$ means a full scale influence-limiting policy evaluated on all possible combinations of $\mathcal X_{\text{sub}}$.
+By adjusting the value of $\eta$, we can balance the complexity of the influence-limiting policy and the effectiveness against potential attacks.

-The step-by-step process of the influence-limiting policy can be seen from the Algorithm \ref{algorithm:defense}.
-The advantage of using influence-limiting policy is that we can add this enforcement as a parallel, non-invasive constraint to the primary/traditional decision method in the fusion center, because traditional spectrum sensing methods have a well-balanced goal to maximize the channel utilization.
-The influence-limiting policy is applied to bridge the gap between traditional defenses and the new adversarial machine learning based attacks, such as LEB attacks.
+The step-by-step process of the influence-limiting defense can be seen in Algorithm \ref{algorithm:defense}.
+The advantage of using influence-limiting policy is that we can add this enforcement as a parallel, non-invasive constraint to the primary/traditional decision method at the fusion center.
+The influence-limiting policy is applied to bridge the gap between traditional defenses and the new adversarial machine learning-based attacks, such as LEB attacks.